 Recommended Clay Masks for the Skin

-This mask from The Inkey List contains both Kaolin and smectite clay.
+This classic clay mask from The Inkey List contains both Kaolin and smectite clay.
 It unclogs pores, evens the skin tone and removes skin impurities.
+It can be used on dry skin types or mature skin as it’s very gentle and won’t strip the skin of its natural oils.

 The Bellezon pink clay mask contains Kaolin clay along with aloe vera, witch hazel and liquorice.
 It removes blackheads, tightens pores and purifies and brightens the skin.
 The texture is very smooth and it spreads like butter over the skin leaving the face clean, hydrated and perfectly moisturised.